 Recognizing When Your Business Needs HR Help

 Imagine you are considering firing an employee because his criminal history surfaced unexpectedly.
-You're struggling to understand OSHA regulations so that your small business' safety policies comply with government standards.
+You're struggling to understand OSHA regulations so that your small business's safety policies comply with government standards.
 Choosing a new health plan for the staff is giving you fits, and managing payroll is a constant headache.

 And these aren't even the responsibilities you were hired for!